-The following contract negotiation objectives can be used to evaluate the contract on each of the following items:
+These negotiation objectives can be used to evaluate the contract:

-- Compensation is clearly stated: Total cost, payment schedule, financing terms
+- Compensation is clearly stated: total cost, payment schedule, and financing terms.

-- Acknowledgement of: Effective dates, completion/termination dates, renewal dates
+- Acknowledgement is made of effective dates, completion/termination dates, and renewal dates.

-- Define and set reasonable expectations for this relationship currently and into the future
+- Define and set reasonable expectations for this relationship, both currently and into the future

 Strategies for Planning Contract Negotiations

-- List rank your priorities along with alternatives: As you develop your contract negotiation strategy, you may keep returning to this area to add additional items.
-You will not be able to negotiate effectively all areas of the contract at once.
-You want to be sure that what is most important to you is discussed and agreed upon before you move to less important items.
-In addition, you may want to refer to the least important items if you have to give up something to get your top items.
+- List rank your priorities along with alternatives: You might keep returning to this area to add additional items as you develop your contract negotiation strategy.
+You won't be able to effectively negotiate all areas of the contract at once.
+You'll want to be sure that what's most important to you is discussed and agreed upon before you move to less important items.
+You might also want to refer to the least important items if you have to give up something to get your top items.

 - Know your bottom line so you know when to walk away: Is there a cost or hourly fee that your company cannot exceed?
-Have you come to realize that one or two of the top priorities are truly non-negotiable and you will be better to walk away from this contract if the vendor does not agree to it?
-List these along with the rationale so they are not forgotten.
+Have you come to realize that one or two of the top priorities are truly non-negotiable and you'll be better off if you walk away from this contract if the vendor doesn't agree?
+List these along with the rationale so they're not forgotten.

-- Define any time constraints and benchmarks: In any substantial project, you will want to set performance measurement standards that you will expect from your vendor.
-If these are essential to your business, then you will want to negotiate a fair and equitable penalty when they are not met.
-For example, project completion dates, the delivery date for the first batch of parts, start date for the service, lead times, etc.
+- Define any time constraints and benchmarks: You'll want to set performance measurement standards that you will expect from your vendor, particularly with substantial projects.
+You'll want to negotiate a fair and equitable penalty when they're not met if they're essential to your business.

-- Confidentiality, non-compete, dispute resolution, changes in requirements: These are other items that could be a potential negotiation stumbling block or deal closer.
-For example, if the vendor (or an employee) have the possibility of being exposed to confidential information, you will want to be sure a confidentiality clause is put into the contract with the liability assumed by the vendor.
+- Confidentiality, non-compete, dispute resolution, changes in requirements: These are other items that could be potential negotiation stumbling blocks.
+For example, you'll want to be sure a confidentiality clause is put into the contract if the vendor or an employee have the possibility of being exposed to confidential information.

-- Do the same for your vendor (i.e. walk a mile in their shoes): Now that you have completed the contract negotiations planning process for your business, repeat the same process as if you were the vendor.
-What area do you think is most important for them?
+- Do the same for your vendor (walk a mile in their shoes): Now that you've completed the contract negotiations planning process for your business, repeat the same process as if you were the vendor.
+What areas do you think are most important for them?
 What risks or liabilities will they want you to assume?
-Your list won't be perfect, but it will succeed in putting you into a frame of mind to look at things from their perspective.
+Your list won't be perfect, but it should put you into a frame of mind to look at things from the other perspective.
 This is how great partnerships between client and vendors are built.

-- Determine if you will need legal counsel: Negotiating a contract for one year of janitorial services in a small office is vastly different than negotiating a contract to outsource a fairly large call center.
-If you feel the least bit uncomfortable reviewing contract "legalese", do not hesitate to retain a lawyer specializing in contract negotiations.
+- Determine whether you will need legal counsel: Negotiating a contract for one year of janitorial services in a small office is vastly different from negotiating a contract to outsource a fairly large call center.
+Don't hesitate to retain a lawyer specializing in contract negotiations if you feel the least bit uncomfortable reviewing contract "legalese."

-- Make sure the person representing the vendor has authority to negotiate: Before your people travel to the vendor's site or the vendor travels to your site, make sure the person/people representing the vendor have the authority to negotiate on behalf of the vendor's company.
-It would be a huge waste of time to hear at the end of a long negation session "Well, let me get back to you after I hear what my boss has to say about this."
+- Make sure the person representing the vendor has authority to negotiate: Make sure the individuals representing the vendor have the authority to negotiate on behalf of the company before your people travel to the vendor's site or the vendor travels to you.
+It's a huge waste of time to hear, "Let me get back to you after I hear what my boss has to say about this" at the end of a long negation session.